edsobcz/MICB475_Team8/README.md

 Agenda

-- Discuss colum selection and organization for metadata file finalization.
+- Discuss column selection and organization for metadata file completion.
 - Discuss control for our samples: do we need to remove any samples (such as the BLANKS) ?
 - Discuss analysis requirements: are there specific metadata fields we should consider for downstream visualizations?
 - Discuss project proposal objectives.